lindig/ocaml-style/README.md

 Resources that need to be managed are not just files but can be anything like database and network connections or timers.

-Amore finer detail is that care should be taken not to destroy the backtrace of an exception if the code in finally (or functions called by it) raise/catch exceptions of its own.
+A finer detail is that care should be taken not to destroy the backtrace of an exception if the code in finally (or functions called by it) raise/catch exceptions of its own.